Metformin has been hailed as one of the most effective and widely prescribed drugs for treating type 2 diabetes.

 However, is there a hidden risk lurking in this seemingly improved version of metformin?

-In this article, we’ll explore the science, potential dangers, and emerging concerns surrounding metformin ER, and whether this diabetes treatment could pose unforeseen challenges.
+In this article, besides revealing the best supplements to lower blood sugar our research team shall explore the science, potential dangers, and emerging concerns surrounding metformin ER, and whether this diabetes treatment could pose unforeseen challenges.

 What is Extended-Release Metformin?